Best Whiskey In 2023: Top 5 Spirits Most Recommended By Experts

 Johnnie Walker Blue Label whiskey bottle

-A bottle of this velvety whiskey will run you about $200, so be prepared to only crack it open for special occasions or celebrations.
+A bottle of this velvety whiskey is expensive, so be prepared to only crack it open for special occasions or celebrations.
 But the flavor is well worth the price.
 According to Luxe Digital, “The Blue Label is the brand’s most prestigious blended whisky, coming in with a higher price point that’s more than worthy of the flavors to follow.
 With a rounded nose and the brand’s signature spiciness, expect sweetness and an explosion of flavor from the first sip.
 Blue Label is known for being a velvety whisky, so enjoy flavors like hazelnut, toasted oak, sandalwood, and tobacco while drinking it neat.”

 3. Henry Mckenna Single Barrel